UtoECat/lualadspa/README.md

 **AND REALLY IMPORTANT NOTE :** lualadspa uses **NOT VANILLA LUA, BUT LUAU -** customized lua distributon for SAFE embedding + with much better VM/Compiler, while keeping a whole codebase on C/C++ => still being as portable, as C/C++ (this is where luajit sucks :D).

 While safe embedding is still just cool addition, faster interpreter is really important, to minimize audio flows/gaps and other shit.
 I know that luajit WILL be faster, but at the same time...
 There may be some dragons.

+# Known Issues
+- Plugin hosts don't like when plugin's index is changing at runtime...
+I don't know why, but some hosts may even crash because of this.
+- SOMETIMES (expirienced only on Carla) host may crash by itself, and i dunno why.
+- Sometimes plugin hosts likes very much to call `\_\_free()` on shared library and unload all aloded and compiled plugins - this means taht anyy sort of plugin usage become disaster on perfomace, and this may not be fixed, but i will try to minimise load time as muck, as i could later.